Organic Pu Erh Tea

 This organic Pu-Erh Tea offers the best of both worlds - classic pu-erh flavor and aroma at an affordable price.
-Plus, it is now Fair Trade Certified!
 The larger-sized organic tea leaves render a dark red-brown infusion with moderate body.
 A great everyday organic Chinese tea, and perfect for those just being introduced to pu-erh teas!

 Ingredients: organic Chinese pu-erh tea

 Origin: Cang Yuan Rang Sai Tea Farms, Yunnan, China

 Known for its high iron content, the soil of Yunnan is rich, dark red and sustains some of the oldest tea trees in the world.
 Pu-erh, a city located in the Yunnan Province of China, is the namesake of pu-erh tea, the most famous subset of Chinese heicha (dark tea).
 The Cang Yuan Rang Sai Tea Farmers Group is located in Lincang (just northwest of Pu-erh) in Yunnan.
 Lincang is the mountainous home of the Wa ethnic minority and most of the Rang Sai Tea farmers belong to this ethnic group.
 Lincang houses the world's oldest tea tree, some 3200 years old, in Jinxiu village, Xiaowan town, of Fengqing County.
 Read our blog post about our trip to Pu Erh, China!